-For Fall 2020, services are provided virtually.
+Services continue to be provided virtually.
 You can make an online appointment in two ways:

-- Synchronously: Meet online for a live chat, phone, or video conversation. - Asynchronously: Attach up to 4 double-spaced pages of your draft and a peer tutor will send a response within 48 hours (usually sooner).
+- Synchronously: Meet online for a live chat, phone, or video conversation. - Asynchronously: Attach up to 3 double-spaced pages of your draft and a peer tutor will send a response within 48 hours (usually sooner).